-I am available to hold office hours on Wednesdays 10am-12pm via Zoom.
+I will hold weekly office hours (dates TBA).
 Details will be provided on Canvas.
 If you wish to set up a meeting with me outside of office hours, please send me an email.
 I also welcome you to submit any questions or doubts via email if you prefer.
 I generally respond to emails/messages within 24-36 hours.